 Cities we’ve visited in the past include Toronto, Montreal, Ottawa, Halifax, Regina, Saskatoon, Edmonton, Calgary, Kelowna, Victoria and Vancouver.

 Meet our representatives in Canada and learn more about UAL at our Information Sessions.

-Our next Information Session will be a virtual Information Session for all Canadian students:
+We will also be holding a virtual Information Session for all Canadian students:

 We attend a number of fairs in Canada, giving you a great opportunity to meet our representatives and learn more about UAL.
-Find out more about upcoming fairs we’ll be attending and register to attend:
+The next fairs we will be attending in Canada will be published soon.